2022 Havering London Borough Council election

-The 2022 Havering London Borough Council election is currently taking place as of 5 May 2022.
-All 55 members of Havering London Borough Council will be elected.
-The elections will take place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.
+The 2022 Havering London Borough Council election was held on 5 May 2022 to elect all 55 members of Havering London Borough Council.
+The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the council remained under no overall control.
 The Conservatives were the largest party, winning 25 out of the 55 seats with the Havering Residents Association forming the principal opposition with 17 of the remaining seats.

-The 2022 election will take place under new election boundaries, which will increase the number of councillors to 55.
+The 2022 election took place under new election boundaries, which increased the number of councillors to 55.
+The Conservatives remained the largest party and the council remained under no overall control.
+After weeks of negotiations, Conservative leader Damian White was replaced by HRA leader Ray Morgon on 25 May as Leader of the Council in a coalition with Labour.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Havering has most often been under no overall control with no single political party holding a majority of its seats.
 It has also been controlled by the Conservative Party for nineteen years and by the Labour Party for three years.
 Local elections have seen Conservative, Labour and Liberal Democrat councillors returned, with the last Liberal Democrat councillor having been elected in 2006.
 The 2006 election also saw a British National Party candidate elected, and the 2014 election resulted in the election of a UK Independence Party candidate.
 The authority also has a long history of independent and residents' association candidates winning election, including the Havering Residents Association (HRA).

 In the most recent elections in 2018, the Conservatives won 25 seats with 37.1%; the HRA won 17 seats with the one elected Harold Hill Independent Party winning one councillor who joined the HRA's group; and the Labour Party and independent residents won five seats each.
 The only councillor elected as an independent, Michael Deon-Burton for South Hornchurch, joined the Conservative group later in May 2021 and was named as deputy mayor of the council.
 The result was the only hung council in Greater London.
 The Harold Wood Residents Association, independent of the Havering Residents Association, formed a governing agreement with the Conservative Party on the night of the 2018 election.
 The Conservative councillor Damian White, who had served as deputy leader of the council from 2014 to 2018, was made leader of the council following the election.